senzee1984/micr0_shell/README.md

 2. Regarding the port value, in theory, any port will not generate Null byte.
 However, due to the implementation of eliminating Null-byte, port `65280` is not usable.

 3. Due to the implementation of reverse shell, if double-clicking the shellcode runner program, the program will exist fairly soon, however, if you run them via `cmd/powershell`, it will be fine.
+According to test cases so far, the issue applies to C and CSharp shellcode runner.
 It is still under investigation, it is related to the shellcode.

 ## Future Plan